-If a game ends (i.e., legal contest, minimum of 70 minutes played) and a situation can be protested, the coach lodging the protest, provided it is a protest of misapplication of a rule of conduct (e.g., a referee requiring teams to continue playing after a legal goal has been scored in any overtime period), shall do so before the officials sign the official score sheet and leave the site of the competition.
-The protest shall be recorded on the NCAA Soccer Protest Form (See form on page 108.) and forwarded to the NCAA Men's and Women's Soccer Secretary-Rules Editor.
-Protests shall not be received or considered if they are based solely on a decision involving the accuracy of the referee's judgment.
+If a game (that is, legal contest, minimum of 70 minutes played) ends and a protest option is elected, the coach lodging the protest, provided it pertains to the misapplication of a rule of conduct (for example, a referee requiring teams to continue playing after a legal goal has been scored in any overtime period), shall file such as follows:

+The protest shall be recorded on the NCAA Soccer Protest Form (see Appendix F) and forwarded to the NCAA Men's and Women's Soccer Secretary-Rules Editor within 72 hours of the end of the contest.
+(See Page 8 for address, e-mail, fax and phone information.)
+Protests shall not be considered if they are based solely on a difference of opinion or decision involving the accuracy of the referee's judgment.
 The decisions of the referee regarding facts of play are final.